January 2020 Yojana:- Download PDF Here

 - Environmental protection measures have become necessary for development and to sustain the environment at the same time.

 - Indiscriminate degradation of the environment in the name of economic progress is unwarranted.

 - Growth without environmental safety can prove to be counterproductive in the long-run.

 - A balance has to be struck between industrial development and environmental protection.

-- Sustainable development does not end with sustainability of environment and resource system; it also requires sustainability of economic and social systems.
+- Sustainable development does not end with the sustainability of the environment and resource system; it also requires the sustainability of economic and social systems.